 Book: Yala Wild Coast Lodge

-The inside of the tents are spacious and beautifully decorated.
-With furniture and accessories imported from India and Africa, the interior is one of a dream house.
-All copper details, matching furniture and even a freestanding copper bathtub.
+The inside of the tents is spacious and beautifully decorated, with furniture and accessories imported from India and Africa.
+To me, the interior is of a dream house, featuring matching furniture and many copper details like the freestanding copper bathtub.
+Even the air conditioning was hidden in a beautiful copper cove!
+This was the best way to relax after a full day of exploring Yala on safari.

 Book: Yala Wild Coast Lodge